DBusuru/github-portfolio/README.md

 About Me

-I am David Busuru, a Software Developer based in Nairobi Kenya.a.
+I am David Busuru, a Software Developer based in Nairobi Kenya.
 I am constantly looking to enhance my skills and take on new challenges.

 Getting Started